 Attackers most used the Stuxnet exploit code to create malicious codes that can “self-replicate” over a targeted network.

-Concluding, the militarization of the cyberspace has serious consequences on Internet users, even if the malware was spread many years ago.
+Concluding, the militarization of cyberspace has serious consequences for Internet users, even if the malware was spread many years ago.

 (Security Affairs – Stuxnet exploits, hacking)